cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-socks.md

 The decoding logic has been explained already in the previous chapters, so it should be quite easy for you to handle the encoding of the payloads and possible to write the `encode_payload` method yourself.

+The method should handle two different scenarios:

+- Encode a `{host,port}` Payload Object.
+- Encode a `{domain,port}` Payload Object.

+In any Error Case, a Payload representing the IPv4 `0.0.0.0` and the Port `0` should be returned.

 ## SOCKS Server